-One of the best things you can do is be clear about your current tenants’ intentions.
+One of the best things you can do is be clear about your current residents’ intentions.
 This all goes back to keeping constant communication.
 You should be talking with them a few months before their lease ends to see if they want to renew or are planning to move out.

 One thing to consider when renewing a lease: It is essential to reevaluate the rental market and adjust the new rent price accordingly.

 It’s not unheard of for the market rent of a house to increase by over a hundred dollars over the course of a year.
 Don’t be too pushy with this, though.
-If they are good tenants, they are saving you a lot of time and money by keeping you from having to market the property again.
+If they are good residents, they are saving you a lot of time and money by keeping you from having to market the property again.

-If your current tenants are not looking to renew their lease for another year, you must be mindful about the time of year they will be moving out.
+If your current residents are not looking to renew their lease for another year, you must be mindful about the time of year they will be moving out.
 You don’t want to allow them to go month-to-month for a few months and then miss the prime moving window when families are looking to relocate during the summer months.

 When it comes to finding success in rental property investing, the old adage rings true:

 “It’s not what you know that counts; it’s who you know.”